ChilliCream/graphql-platform/website/src/docs/bananacakepop/v2/apis/client-registry.md

 ## Block Ad-Hoc Queries

 While you want to allow ad-hoc queries during development, you might want to disable them in production.
-This can be done by setting the `OnlyAllowPersistedQueries` option to `true` in the `ModifyRequestOptions` method.
+This can be done by setting the `OnlyAllowPersistedOperations` option to `true` in the `ModifyRequestOptions` method.

 ```csharp
 public void ConfigureServices(IServiceCollection services)